-Resource Reason For No Further Analysis

-appropriate State Historic Preservation Offices per

-36 CFR § 800.6 .
-Under 30 CFR § 550.194(c)

-lessees are required to immediately notify

-BOEM's Regional Director of the discovery of any

-potential archaeological resources.
+Resource Reason For No Further Analysis Advisory Council on Historic Preservation and appropriate State Historic Preservation Offices per 36 CFR § 800.6 10 .
+Under 30 CFR § 550.194(c) lessees are required to immediately notify BOEM's Regional Director of the discovery of any potential archaeological resources.